MartinArnautov/personal/README.md

 # Full Stack Developer

 I have more than 10 years of experience in software application development using Javascript/Typescript, Python, C/C++, C#, and PHP.
 Since 2011, I have being worked on software applications and participated in several startups and companies to implement their business ideas.
 I am very skilled in web and mobile application development and have good working experiences for them.
-Especially I am very experienced in Javascript/Typescript and I have special background in JS-based frameworks including React.js, React Native, Angular.js, Ionic, etc.
+Especially I am very experienced in Javascript/Typescript and I have special background in JS-based frameworks including React.js, React Native, Vue, Angular.js, Ionic, etc.

 In recent years, I am also focusing on Cryptocurrency projects.
 DeFi is my passion and I have developed several DeFi products such as wrapped coin and stablecoin on Ethereum and Tron.
 I have deep knowledge and strong experience with 0x, AMP, MakerDAO, Uniswap protocols and Solidity, truffle, Waffle, HardHat.

 ## Experienced Areas
+- PHP/Laravel
 - Javascript/Typescript
-- Hybrid Mobile App Development: React Native, Ionic
+- Hybrid Mobile App Development: React Native, Vue Native, Ionic
-- Web Development: React.js, Angular.js, Node.js
+- Web Development: React.js, Vue.js, Angular.js, Node.js
 - CI/CD & Automated Testing: Unit Testing & E2E Testing
 - Cloud Services: Firebase, AWS, Alibaba, Airtable, etc
 - 3rd Party SDK: Stripe, Twilio, MailChimp, SendGrid, Google, Twitter, Facebook, Linkedin